 Note: This article was updated on January 21, 2020, to improve the headline’s clarity.
+The English captions in this video were updated on January 27, 2020 to better match the meaning of the Spanish audio.

 To fully understand that Patagonia is more than a collection of remarkable natural landscapes, one must recognize the heterogeneity not only of the territory but also of its inhabitants—their ancestors, culture, urgencies, and dreams for the future.